hydephp/develop/docs/creating-content/documentation-pages.md

 #### Introduction

-The HydeSearch plugin was introduced in v0.29.0-beta and adds a search feature to documentation pages.
+The HydeSearch plugin adds a search feature to documentation pages.

 The search feature is enabled by default.
 You can disable it by removing the `documentationSearch` from the Hyde `Features` config array.